 Security programs for construction inspection and operations: The objective of this cornerstone is to provide assurance that (1) construction activities are not adversely impacted due to fitness-for-duty issues; and (2) the licensee’s security programs use a defense-in-depth approach and can protect against the design basis threat of radiological sabotage from internal and external threats.

-In addition to the cornerstones, the cROP features "cross-cutting" areas, so named because they affect and are therefore part of each of the cornerstones.
-The cross-cutting areas are and Safety Conscious Work Environment.
-Cross-cutting components and aspects are defined for of the cross-cutting areas.
+In addition to the cornerstones, the cROP features three "cross-cutting" areas, so named because they affect and are therefore part of each of the cornerstones.
+The cross-cutting areas are Human Performance, Problem Identification and Resolution, and Safety Conscious Work Environment.
+Cross-cutting components and aspects are defined for each of the cross-cutting areas.

 This framework is based on the principle that the agency’s mission of assuring public health and safety is met when the agency has reasonable assurance that licensees are meeting the objectives of the six cornerstones of safety.
 The construction inspection program is an integral part, along with assessment, and enforcement, of the construction reactor oversight process.
 Along with the verification that all ITAAC have been completed, acceptable performance in the cornerstones, as measured by the risk-informed baseline inspection program, provides reasonable assurance that the facility has been constructed and will be operated in conformity with the license and thus, assures the public health and safety.